Skip to main content

 14) Application Performance

 The best practice is to check the application’s performance before deployment.
 There are specific DevOps automation tools that can help you trace performance issues, hidden errors, and gaps within an application.
-This monitoring of application performance has to happen even after deployment.
+This monitoring of application performance must continue even after the application is deployed.

 15) Process Cycle Time